Learn How To Spray Paint Plastic the Right Way

 With new spray paints in sophisticated hues designed specifically for coating plastic (I’m looking at you, Liquitex!), you can customize that plastic find into a prized piece.

-If your plastic outdoor furniture has lost its luster after a season exposed to the elements, or if you want to give an old plastic piece a refresh, spray-painting it is the easiest way to give it a dramatic makeover.
-While this is one of the fastest ways to revamp plastic, there are some important steps you'll need to follow in order to prevent chipping and ensure that your hard work pays off.
+If your plastic outdoor furniture has lost its luster after a season exposed to the elements, or if you want to refresh an old plastic piece, spray painting is the easiest way to give it a dramatic makeover.
+While this is one of the fastest ways to revamp plastic, there are some important steps you’ll need to follow in order to prevent chipping and ensure that your hard work pays off.

 For our paint test, we started with two already fab Eames-style chairs ($112 for the set of 2!) from Hayneedle, but we wanted to spice things up a bit with some interesting hues and color-blocked designs.
 The image above shows what the chairs looked like before we got to work on them.
 Order your own set and dress them up with any colors or designs you like.

 1. Start by wiping down the plastic surface with mineral spirits or rubbing alcohol.
-This not only cleans the item, but it also helps to break down any sealants that may have been used on your brand new item.
+This not only cleans the item but also helps to break down any sealants that may have been used on your brand-new item.
 After completing this step, wash the piece with a wet rag and let it air dry.